|

 In general, light woods sound warmer than heavy woods.
 Sonic qualities

-aside, make sure that the guitar's weight is manageable for you.
+aside, make sure the guitar's weight is manageable for you.

 An aching shoulder is not what you need.